ewang26/Design_Exercise_4/README.md

-# CS 2620 Client-Server Chat System
+# CS 2620 Distributed Chat System

 This project is a simple client-server chat system.
 It implements replication using a leader-follower model.